Learn how to organize your digital pictures. The bridge between digital camera and computer.

 Smart battery chargers would allow you to run discharge/charge cycles on your rechargeable batteries.
 Granted, these cycles are slower but they do improve the life of your rechargeable batteries.
 If your batteries are old a few discharge/charge cycles can revive older batteries.

-STEP 4: Turn off your display.
+STEP 4: Learn how to turn off your camera display.

 The display is the biggest consumer of energy.
 So, if your camera has an optical viewfinder then turn off your display and use the viewfinder for framing your pictures.
 This simple tip will double your battery life.
 Granted, your picture framing will not be completely accurate but you have to choose if you want the ability to take any pictures or just take a few pictures framed accurately.